What Do You Have To Disclose When Selling A House In The UK?

 Bad neighbours when selling

 This form will need details of everything that may impact the buyer’s lifestyle and enjoyment of their new home.
-So, if you are asking, ‘Do you have to disclose bad neighbours when selling a house?’ then yes, you do.
+So do you have to disclose bad neighbours when selling a house?
+Yes, you do.

 Caveat emptor – buyer beware

-Also, you’ll need to be wary about anyone telling you that the rules when selling a home are ‘caveat emptor’ – which means ‘buyer beware’ – because while this is true, it’s only a limited truth.
+Also, you’ll need to be wary about anyone telling you that the rules when selling a home are ‘caveat emptor’ – which is Latin for ‘buyer beware’ – because while this is true, it’s only a limited truth.

 As we have mentioned, there is a legal obligation that a home seller must tell the buyer about any defects to their property, particularly if there is no way they could find out the information before exchanging contracts.